myDNAS/myDNA/_posts/2019-09-01-Neanderthal-lefthand.md

 ---

-###This was our project at Summer School of Science in 2017 :-)
+This was our project at Summer School of Science in 2017 :-) For more details read our report

-Lovro Rabuzin, Réka Gyetvai, Julia Hamblin-Trué, Lukas Lorenz, Inga P

 # IDEA: